uw-ne/ep476/lec06.md

 1. add remote repos to your local clone
 1. create a pull request
 1. comment on a pull request
-1. ensure that your fork (and clone) are syncronized with changes in the "upstream" repo
+1. ensure that your fork (and clone) are synchronized with changes in the "upstream" repo
 1. amend a pull request based on feedback